husnimun/husni.dev/content/blog/beware-of-implicit-memory-aliasing-in-go-foor-loop/index.md

 ---

 A for loop in Go will only use one iterator variable whose value gets updated in each loop operation.
-Since it's just a single variable, its address is constant and doesn't change.
+Since it's just a single variable, its address is constant and doesn't change and It might lead to unintended behaviour if not used carefully.

 Consider the following example.
 ```go